-Chronic emotional and mental stress is a big contributor to high blood pressure, because stress causes a sustained increase in the activity in the sympathetic nervous system—the part of your nervous system associated with the fight-or-flight response.
+Chronic emotional and mental stress is a big contributor to high blood pressure.
+That's because stress causes a sustained increase in the activity in the sympathetic nervous system—the part of your nervous system associated with the fight-or-flight response.
 When your sympathetic nervous system is activated, it floods your blood with cortisol and adrenaline, accelerating your heart rate, constricting your blood vessels and increasing blood pressure.

 Recognize Your Triggers